 Three channel programmers

-These work with regular and system boilers to control two separate heating circuits plus the hot water.
+hese work with regular and system boilers to control two separate heating circuits plus the hot water.
 These are only used in larger properties where the ground and first floors are separately piped to create two radiator circuits (called zones) or where there is a mix of radiators and underfloor heating.

-It traditionally involved a temperature sensor on the outside of a property linked to the internal programmer/thermostat.
+Weather compensation works in the same way but uses the external temperature.
+This traditionally involved a temperature sensor on the outside of a property linked to the internal programmer/thermostat.
 The sensor is able to forewarn the boiler of a change in outside air temperature which will eventually lead to a decrease or increase of inside temperature.

 Some weather compensation systems use data from the local weather station to inform your heating system of a change in temperature.
 This is less accurate but makes for a more straightforward installation with fewer parts to go wrong.

 For both weather and load compensation controls, the boiler can respond by increasing or reducing its output slowly to meet the predicted change in temperature.
 This leads to less ‘cycling’ (the boiler coming on and off) and more efficient periods of operation.
 NB for a control of this type to work it must speak the same ‘language’ as the boiler - for more go to our Guide to Advanced Heating Controls or try our Guide to Opentherm products and compatibility.